DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 The MIND diet restricts the following foods:

-• Consume 1tbls or less daily of either butter or margarine.
+- Consume 1 tb sp or less daily of either butter or margarine.

-• 1 or less serving of cheese per week
+- 1 or less servings of cheese per week

-• 1 or less serving of fried foods per week
+- 1 or less servings of fried foods per week

 Advantages

-There have been several clinical trials to show that the MIND diet is as effective as it sets out to be.
-Larger scale trials are being carried out currently in order to verify some of the below benefits
+There have been several clinical trials that have shown that the MIND diet is as effective as it sets out to be.
+Larger scale trials are currently being carried out to verify some of the below benefits[16].

 Advantages of the MIND diet include: